versroot/itu-sdse-project/README.md

 ### Local workflow with `dagger`

-For local workflow running the following dependencies has to be the following ones:
+For local workflow the following dependencies must be installed:

 ```
 dagger >= v0.19.6